Nblh Price Tops $0.0000 on Major Exchanges (NBLH)

-Nblh (NBLH) traded flat against the US dollar during the 1 day period ending at 11:00 AM Eastern on June 30th.
-Nblh has a total market cap of $1,439.66 and $13,873.64 worth of Nblh was traded on exchanges in the last day.
-One Nblh token can currently be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Over the last seven days, Nblh has traded flat against the US dollar.
+Nblh (NBLH) traded flat against the dollar during the one day period ending at 17:00 PM E.T. on July 5th.
+Over the last week, Nblh has traded flat against the dollar.
+Nblh has a total market capitalization of $1,439.66 and approximately $13,873.64 worth of Nblh was traded on exchanges in the last day.
+One Nblh token can now be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.